dhirajmahato/Data_Engineering_module/airflow/README.md

 ```
   airflow db init
 ```
+- `airflow db check` will check the status of your database (eg. connected, not connected, etc).
+- `airflow db upgrade` will upgrade the information and metadata of your database.
+Perform upgrade regularly to prevent any dependency issue.
+- `airflow db shell` will give you access to the database itself.
+Please proceed with care.

 ### 3. Airflow Configuration:
 configuration file for Airflow is located in the airflow.cfg file.
 You can find it in the $AIRFLOW_HOME directory.
 By default, $AIRFLOW_HOME is ~/airflow.
 You can configure various settings in this file, like the database connection and executor type.